artic-network/website/_resources/mpxv/mpxv-sequencing-resources.md

 > [Setting up and using EPI2ME for MPXV analysis pipelines](/mpxv/mpxv-it-setup.html) : This document walks-through how to install and setup Oxford Nanopore Technology's EPI2ME software package so that it can be used to run ARTIC bioinformatics pipelines on a Desktop or Laptop computer without having to use a command-line interface.

-Mpox virus sequencing
+## MPXV sequencing
 link:
-Mpox virus sequencing
+MPXV sequencing
 link: /mpxv/artic-mpxv-resources.html
 Setup guides

-Setting up and using EPI2ME for MPXV analysis pipelines
-link: /mpxv/mpxv-epi2me-setup.html
-User-interface pipelines using Epi2me

-Running the MPXV alignment and phylogenetics pipeline using Epi2Me
-link: /mpxv/mpxv-phylogenetics-epi2me-sop.html
+## Bioinformatics pipeplines

 Running a bioinformatics pipeline for Illumina data using EPI2ME
 link: /mpxv/mpxv-illumina-epi2me-sop.html
 Running the ARTIC nanopore bioinformatics pipeline using EPI2ME
 link: /mpxv/mpxv-ont-epi2me-sop.html
-Command line interface pipeline SOPs
+Command line interface bioinformatics pipeline

-MPXV Nanopore sequencing bioinformatics protocol
 link: /mpxv/mpxv-bioinformatics-sop.html

+## Analysis pipeline

+Running the MPXV alignment and phylogenetics pipeline using Epi2Me
+link: /mpxv/mpxv-phylogenetics-epi2me-sop.html

 **Further Reading / Viewing**